s-ol/openxr-zig/README.md

 openxr-zig aims to be always compatible with the ever-changing Zig master branch (however, development may lag a few days behind).
 Sometimes, the Zig master branch breaks a bunch of functionality however, which may make the latest version openxr-zig incompatible with older releases of Zig.
 Versions compatible with older versions of zig are marked with the tag `zig-<version>`.

+## Differences from Spec
+* `XR_SESSION_STATE_LOSS_PENDING` results are treated as errorcodes, contrary to the spec.
+This way, the API wrapper returns them as part of the error union, so that the actual return type can be allocated more usefully.

 ## Features
 ### CLI-interface
 A CLI-interface is provided to generate xr.zig from the [OpenXR XML registry](https://github.com/KhronosGroup/OpenXR-Docs/blob/master/xml), which is built by default when invoking `zig build` in the project root.
 To generate xr.zig, simply invoke the program as follows: